-By reducing processed food and high carb foods from children’s meals you reduce their risk of obesity, type 2 diabetes, tooth decay and other diseases of metabolic dysfunction.
-You improve their nutrition, concentration, mood, immunity, energy, and develop their appreciation for real food over processed foods.
+Reducing processed and high carb foods from children’s meals can potentially reduce their risk of obesity, type 2 diabetes, tooth decay and other diseases of metabolic dysfunction.
+It will likely improve their overall nutrition, and possibly even their concentration, mood, and energy.
+Perhaps most important for their future, it may also develop their appreciation for real food over processed foods.

 Why lower the carbs?
-When children eat low carb nutritious meals they avoid the high/low blood sugar roller coaster, they avoid energy slumps and more importantly, they avoid all the inflammatory elements of our modern diet.
-Children do not need the volume of carbs they consume.
+When children eat low carb nutritious meals they avoid the high/low blood sugar roller coaster, they avoid energy slumps and more importantly, they avoid most of the inflammatory elements of our modern diet.
 Many parents are unaware of how much sugar is hidden in everyday foods.
 77% of processed food has added sugar.
 Take a look at the 2 lunchboxes and compare their carb values.

 The rapidly absorbed carbs, which spike blood glucose, also crowd out nutrition.
-For example, the nutritious element in a chicken salad sandwich is the filling, the bread is just a bulking agent that adds almost nothing nutritionally to the meal.
-In fact any vitamins the packaging may claim have probably added during the manufacturing process.
-By removing bread/pasta/rice from a meal, your children will fill up on fresh vegetables, good quality protein and healthy fats instead.
+For example, the nutritious element in a chicken salad sandwich is the filling, the bread is just a bulking agent that adds very little nutrition to the meal.
+The hope is that by removing bread/pasta/rice from a meal, your children will fill up on fresh vegetables, good quality protein and healthy fats instead.

-What about fat? – Healthy fats are essential for hormone production, healthy brain function, tissue development, appetite control and absorption of fat-soluble vitamins (A, D, E and K).
-Children especially need Omega 3 fatty acids for healthy eye and brain development.
-Avoid the low fat products as they generally have added sugar to improve the flavour and texture.
-Choose healthy fats such as olive oil, butter, coconut oil, oily fish, nuts, seeds, eggs and meat.
-Stop using seed oils which are inflammatory and incredibly processed.
+What about fat? – Nutritional fats are essential for hormone production, healthy brain function, tissue development, appetite control and absorption of fat-soluble vitamins (A, D, E and K).
+Children especially need omega-3 fatty acids for healthy eye and brain development.
+We recommend avoiding many low fat products as they generally have added sugar to improve the flavor and texture.
+Instead, we suggest consuming natural fats such as olive oil, butter, coconut oil, oily fish, nuts, seeds, eggs and meat.

 Fruit and vegetables?
 These should be the biggest source of carbs for children.
-They are also a valuable source of fibre, vitamins, minerals, antioxidants and phytochemicals.
-Fruit and vegetables should not be seen as equal.
-Fruit is incredibly high in fructose so choose low sugar fruits such as berries and limit them to once or twice a day.
-Cut back on tropical fruit such as melons and pineapple and avoid dried fruit completely.
-Fruit juice can contain as much sugar as some sodas.
-A glass of juice is not the equivalent of eating 6 oranges, it is equivalent to the sugar in 6 oranges.
+They are also a valuable source of fiber, vitamins, minerals, antioxidants and phytochemicals.
+However, fruit and vegetables should not be seen as equal.
+Fruit is higher in sugar, much of which is fructose.
+Therefore we recommend low sugar fruits such as berries and even then limit them to once or twice a day.
+Cut back on the higher sugar tropical fruit such as melons and pineapple and avoid dried fruit completely.
+And what about the “natural” fruit juices?
+They can contain as much sugar as some sodas.
+A glass of juice is equivalent to the sugar in 6 oranges.
+Would you ever sit down and eat 6 oranges at a time?
+It’s unlikely.
 Eating whole fruit is self-limiting due to the fibre, drinking juice is not.
 Many “fruit juices” are actually sugared water with fruit flavours.

 With encouragement and guidance you too can help your children eat real food.